vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 which he slept for two months; HV II.
 813, SmK 153.
 Kadalivrata-ron 14th of Bh. śu.; tithi; plantain plant to be

 worshipped for health, beauty, progeny &c.; HV II 132–133 (from Bhav U.).
-Vratarka says that among Gurjaras it is performed on the Full moon of K, M or Vai. and all upacaras are offered with Paurāṇic mantras and Udyāpana is performed on the same tithis in those months or in any sacred month.
+Vratarka says that among Gurjaras it is performed on the Full moon of K, M or Vai. and all upacāras are offered with Paurāṇic mantras and Udyāpana is performed on the same tithis in those months or in any sacred month.
 If no kadali available, worship golden image

 (folio 292a-296a).
 Vide also AK (folio 611a).
 Kapardiśvara-Vinayakavrata-4th tithi of Sr. śu.; tithi; worship